 If you’re into vintage-looking kitchen appliances with modern features, the Comfee’ Retro Countertop Microwave Oven is for you.

-At 17.3 x 14.1 x 10.2 inches, this retro-style microwave is on the small side with a weight of 24 pounds and an interior size of 0.7 cubic feet.
+This retro-style microwave is on the small side with a weight of 24 pounds and includes a 10-inch turntable.
 It is perfect for people who want something different to fit their old-school aesthetic and something small enough to fit in tinier spaces.